 5. Macarons

 Popular in France, Macarons are made from egg whites, powdered sugar, and almond flour.
 The sweet and savory treats consist of two meringue shells with a buttercream, ganache, or cream cheese filling.
-Since they’re just a few mouthfuls, you can indulge by trying a few flavors.
+Since they’re just a few mouthfuls, trying a few flavors is best.

 Flavors include coffee, raspberry balsamic, rhubarb vanilla, ginger plum, Nutella, and Matcha.
-While you can buy a loner for CAD 2, you’ll probably want a 6-pack, 12-pack, or a bag of minis.
+While you can buy a loner for a few dollars, you’ll probably want a 6-pack, 12-pack, or a bag of minis.

 6. Gingerbread